Jul 8-14, 2018Santa Cruz Mountains | Redwood Camp

 To ensure that letters are received on time, we find the best idea is to bring them to camp with you and give them to our host to deliver during the week.

-If you need to mail your items please remember to mail these items before the start of camp, or on the Monday or Tuesday of that week.
+If you need to mail your letters please remember to mail these letters before the start of camp, or on the Monday or Tuesday of that week.
 Late arriving mail will be returned to the sending address.

 ADDRESS MAIL: Camper's Name, Redwood Camp, Box 413, Mount Hermon, CA 95041

 SPECIAL NOTE ON PARCELS TO CAMPERS.
-New in summer 2018, we are asking parents to limit the number of parcels to ONE (not to exceed a shoe box size) for the week your child(ren) are in camp.
+New in summer 2019, we are asking parents to no longer drop off or send any parcels or packages for your student at camp this year.
+We also ask that you no longer send additional food items in your students luggage to camp.
 This is due to several reasons: the camp provides a balanced diet, including desserts, each day for the entire week.
-In addition, there is a daily scheduled snack bar time for children to purchase a soft drink, candy and/or ice cream.
-A third reason is the increase in the variety and range of allergies that children enter our camp community with, creating increased concern for unintended allergic reactions.
+In addition, there is a daily scheduled snack bar time for children to purchase a drink, candy and/or ice cream.
+The third and most important reason is the increase in the variety and range of allergies that children enter our camp community with, creating increased concern for unintended allergic reactions.

-Birthdays can still be honored with arrangements made through the parcel or with the RWC Administrative Lead.
+Birthdays can still be honored with arrangements made ahead of time with the RWC Administrative Lead.

-Thank you for complying with this request, please contact Ron Taylor with any concerns/questions you may have in regard to parcels, either before camp or at check-in on Sunday.
+Thank you for complying with this request to help keep Redwood Camp safe and caring for all students.
+You can contact Naomie Bragado, Director of Children's Ministries, with any questions you may have in regard to parcels, either before camp or at check-in on Sunday.

 The Santa Cruz Mountains camp center includes the Conference Center, Ponderosa Lodge and Redwood Camp.